goelp14/Hacky-Holidays-2020-Writeups/README.md

     return jsonify(random.choice(rnd))
 ```

 Now this is more interesting.
 There is an argument called `methods` indicating that this is a POST request.
 What this means is that I can **send** data to the route in order for something to happen.
 This particular code looks like it stores the data sent into a variable called `msg`.
 The if statement indicates that if this message starts with `voucher` then it will take the next word as the input to a different function.
 This "word" can be anything (numbers, letters, etc.).
 Otherwise it will simply choose a response based on a keyword or something random (refer to variables `keywords` and `rnd`).
-Ok so lets check out that `procces()` function since that looks suspicious.
+Ok so lets check out that process()` function since that looks suspicious.

 ```python
 # Santa is a micro-services kind of guy so the voucher